 the appropriateness of the composition of the assets in terms of their nature, duration and liquidity in order to meet the undertaking’s obligations as they fall due;

-a plan to deal with changes in expected cash in-flows and out-flows, which shall include the quantity of the expected profit included in future premiums as calculated in accordance with paragraph 2 and a qualitative assessment of that calculation;
+a plan to deal with changes in expected cash in-flows and out-flows.

-where the undertakings applies the matching premium set out in Articles 42bis and 42ter, the areas referred to in points (i) to (iii) with respect to the portfolio of insurance obligations and the assigned portfolio of assets that are ring-fenced shall be covered separately and shall cover actions to be taken where a surrender option is included according to Article 42bis(1)(e).

 Concentration risk management: actions to be taken by the insurance or reinsurance undertaking to identify relevant sources of concentration risk to ensure that risk concentrations remain within established limits and actions to analyse possible risks of contagion between concentrated exposures.

 Operational risk management: actions to be taken by the insurance or reinsurance undertaking to assign clear responsibilities to regularly identify, document and monitor relevant operational risk exposures.